hadikasem/AI-Financial-Advisor/README.md

 # Risk Assessment & Goal Tracking Full-Stack Application

-A comprehensive full-stack web application for financial risk assessment and goal tracking, built with Flask backend, Streamlit frontend, PostgreSQL database, and integrated with Ollama LLM for personalized recommendations.
+A comprehensive full-stack web application for financial risk assessment and goal tracking, built with Flask backend, Streamlit frontend, PostgreSQL database, and integrated with OpenAI and Ollama LLM for personalized AI-powered recommendations.

 ## 🚀 Features